-INGLEWOOD, Calif. - Garth Brooks visited Southern California this weekend for a four-night concert run with his wife, singer Trisha Yearwood, but spent some of his down time helping Southern California kids.
+INGLEWOOD, Calif.
+(KABC) -- Garth Brooks visited Southern California this weekend for a four-night concert run with his wife, singer Trisha Yearwood, but spent some of his down time helping Southern California kids.

 The Garth Brooks Teammates for Kids foundation ran a football camp for 100 Southern California boys and girls, with Los Angeles Rams players serving as coaches.